alexirpan/alexirpan.github.io/_posts/2016-09-01-contradictions.markdown

 I know I said my next post was going to be my position on the existential risk of AI, but I love metaposts too much.
 I'm going to explain why I'm writing that post, through the lens of how I view self-consistency.
-Said lens is probably obvious to anyone in my friend group who'll read this, but oh well.
+(I suspect said lens is probably obvious to anyone who'll read this post, but oh well.)

-At a party several months ago, I got into a discussion with Alice and Bob about effective altruism.
+At a party several months ago, Alice, Bob, and I were in a conversation about effective altruism.
 (Fake names, for privacy reasons.)
-Alice self-identified as EA, and Bob didn't.
-At one point, Bob said he approved of EA, and agreed with the arguments for EA, but had yet to donate.
-He didn't see how to resolve the arguments in a way other than "donate all disposable income and live a minimal life, because your marginal utility for money is smaller than the majority of the world", so he didn't donate at all.
+Alice self-identified as part of the movement, and Bob didn't.
+At one point, Bob said he approved of EA, and agreed with its arguments, but had yet to donate.
+He didn't see how to resolve the arguments in a way other than "donate all disposable income and live a minimal life, because your marginal utility for money is small compared to Africa."
+That felt too drastic, so he didn't donate at all.

-Alice replied like so.
+Here's Alice's paraphrased reply.

-> Alice: I agree that's the conclusion you end at, but that doesn't mean you
+> I agree that's the conclusion you end at, but that doesn't mean you
 > have to follow it.
 I think aiming for perfect self-consistency is a pipe dream.
 > For EA in particular, you can try to live up to that conclusion by donating
 > some money, which is better than none.
 That being said, you should only be